 The classification of the exposures incurred jointly by more than one obligor shall be done in accordance with paragraph 43 of Part 1 of this Annex.

 Reporting of NACE codes shall be done with the first level of disaggregation (by ‘section’).
-Institutions shall report loans and advances to non-financial corporations which engage in financial or insurance activities in ‘K – Financial and insurance activities’.
+Institutions shall report loans and advances to non-financial corporations which engage in financial or insurance activities in ‘ L – Financial and insurance activities’.

 Under IFRS, financial assets subject to impairment are those included in the following accounting portfolios: (i) financial assets at amortised cost, and (ii) financial assets at fair value through other comprehensive income.
 Under national GAAP based on BAD, financial assets subject to impairment shall include financial assets measured at a cost-based method, including under LOCOM.
 Depending on the specifications in each national GAAP, they may include (i) financial assets measured at fair value through equity, and (ii) financial assets under other measurement methods.

-Financial assets subject to impairment that are past due (7)
+LOANS AND ADVANCES subject to impairment that are past due (7)

-The carrying amount of debt instruments that are included in the accounting portfolios subject to impairment shall be reported in template 7.1 only where they are past due.
+The carrying amount of loans and advances that are included in the accounting portfolios subject to impairment shall be reported in template 7.1 only where they are past due.
 Past-due instruments shall be allocated to the corresponding past-due buckets on the basis of their individual situation.

 Accounting portfolios subject to impairment shall be financial assets subject to impairment, as defined as in paragraph 93 of this Part.